‘Dancing With the Stars’ judge Len Goodman dies at 78

-LONDON (AP) — Len Goodman, the urbane, long-serving judge on “Dancing with the Stars” and “Strictly Come Dancing,” has died, his agent said Monday.
+LONDON (AP) — Len Goodman, a long-serving judge on “Dancing with the Stars” and “Strictly Come Dancing” who helped revive interest in ballroom dancing on both sides of the Atlantic, has died, his agent said Monday.
 He was 78.

-Agent Jackie Gill said Goodman “passed away peacefully.”
+Agent Jackie Gill said Goodman “passed away peacefully” on Saturday night.
 He had been diagnosed with bone cancer.

 Goodman also presented BBC radio programs and made TV documentaries, including a 2012 program about the sinking of the Titanic.
 As a young man, Goodman had worked as a shipyard welder for the company that built the doomed ship.